 The phone call came like a bolt of lightning from a cloudless sky: My grade school son was in the principal’s office and my wife and I needed to go in immediately for a meeting.
 My heart sank and I wondered what my boy had done.
 “Your son put his hands on and shoved another student who fell,” the principal said.
 “But he was picking on my little brother,” my son said sincerely.
 “I told him to stop and then he grabbed him, so I pushed him away.”

 At this point, I was ready to fight for my son’s right to stand his ground, even if it violated a school rule.
 As parents, we must teach kids to stand up for themselves and others.
 Not only was he defending his brother, but he was standing on principle.
 Sometimes, that’s not the popular thing to do.
 Doing the right thing isn’t always easy, and kids succumb to peer or societal pressure.
 While teaching kids to stand up for themselves can be challenging, there are several reasons we need to do it.
-Here are 5 reasons to teach their kids to stand their ground.
+Here are 5 reasons to teach kids to stand their ground.

 1. Kids who stand their ground are honest.